Acmion/.NET-Standard-Atomic-File-Operations/README.md

 always be recalled to a valid state, which mimicks atomicity.

-Note: There are several database softwares, which are ACID compliant and thus fulfilling the atomicity criteria.
-Sometimes these can be an overkill or not even implementable in all scenarios.
+Note: There are several database softwares, which are ACID compliant and thus fulfill the atomicity criteria.
+However, sometimes these can be an overkill or not even implementable in all scenarios.